-- Biozone 8, up to 13.5 kyrs BP : the top of this zone is defined by the last occurrence of Globorotalia scitula and a strong increase in dextral Neogloboquadrina pachyderma percentages from about 20% to 40%.
-The association is almost completely constituted by "cold
+- Biozone 8, up to 13.5 kyrs BP: the top of this zone is defined by the last occurrence of Globorotalia scitula and a strong increase in dextral Neogloboquadrina pachyderma percentages from about 20% to 40%.
+The association is almost completely constituted by "cold - percentages from about 20% to 40%.
+The association is almost completely constituted by "cold species" whereas Globigerinoides ruber group and Neogloboquadrina dutertrei are present with very low percentages.

 Biozone 7, from 13.5 to 11.5 kyrs BP: this zone is characterized by an increase in the percentages of the Globigerinoides ruber group and Globorotalia inflata (near 10%) and by the occurrence of Globorotalia truncatulinoides at very low percentages.

 Biozone 6, from 11.5 kyrs to 10 kyrs BP: in this zone, the Globigerinoides ruber group is completely lacking, Neogloboquadrina dutertrei generally occurs with percentages around 5%.
-The top of this zone is marked by the abrupt reduction in Neogloboquadrina pachyderma percentages. percentages percentages. - Biozone 5, from about 10 kyrs to 9 kyrs BP: this zone is characterized by the reappearance of Globorotalia inflata and of the Globigerinoides ruber group and by a brief and last occurrence of Globorotalia truncatulinoides.
-In this biozone, we have also the first occurrence of the "warm" species Globigerina calida and Globigerina praecalida. - Biozone 4, from 9 kyrs to 8 kyrs BP: this zone is easily recognized by the high frequencies of "warm" species such as Globigerinoides ruber ruber, Orbulina universa, Globigerina calida, and Globigerina digitata which can account for 70 to 80 % of the whole association.
+The top of this zone is marked by the abrupt reduction in Neogloboquadrina pachyderma percentages. - percentages.

+Biozone 5, from about 10 kyrs to 9 kyrs BP: this zone is characterized by the reappearance of Globorotalia inflata and of the Globigerinoides ruber group and by a brief and last occurrence of Globorotalia truncatulinoides.
+In this biozone, we have also the first occurrence of the "warm" species Globigerina calida and Globigerina praecalida.

-Globigerina bulloides and Globigerina quinqueloba are also present .
-In the same interval one can also note that radiolarians and diatoms can be present while benthic foraminifers are absent.
+Biozone 4, from 9 kyrs to 8 kyrs BP: this zone is easily recognized by the high frequencies of "warm" species such as Globigerinaides ruber ruber, Orbulina universa, Globigerina calida, and Globigerina digitata which can account for 70 to 80 % of the whole association. - Globigerina bulloides and Globigerina quinqueloba are also present.
+In the same interval one can also note that radiolarians and diatoms can be present while benthic foraminifers are - absent.

 Biozone 3, from about 8 kyrs to 6.5 kyrs BP: this zone is characterized by the last occurrences of Globorotalia inflata and dextral Neogloboquadrina pachyderma in the Adriatic Sea with total percentages around 20%.
-Biozone 2, from 6.5 to 5. kyrs BP: this interval is characterized by the relative high frequencies of Globigerinoides ruber ruber, Globigerinoides trilobus and Globigerinoides sacculifyr.
-The benthic foraminiferal associations is also rich and well diversified.
-Biozone 1, form 6, hure BB the proceedule this ruber is characterized by the product of the product of the process.

-- Biozone 1, from 5 kyrs BP to the present : this zone is characterized by the modern association of "warm" species such as Globigerinoides ruber group, Globigerinoides trilobus, Globigerinoides sacculifer, low frequency of Globigerina praecalida, Globigerina bulloides and
+Biozone 2, from 6.5 to 5. kyrs BP: this interval is characterized by the relative high frequencies of Globigerinoides ruber ruber, Globigerinoides trilobus and Globigerinoides sacculifer.
+The benthic foraminiferal associations is also rich and well diversified. - Biozone 1, from 5 kyrs BP to the present : this zone is characterized by the modern association of "warm" species such as Globigerinoides ruber group, Globigerinoides trilobus, Globigerinoides sacculifer, low frequency of Globigerina praecalida, Globigerina bulloides and

 Globigerina quinqueloba are also present.

 This ecozonation is different from those observed in other West and East Mediterranean areas.
-The time distribution of many species does not appear to be linked to surface temperature changes alone : this is the case for Globorotalia truncatulinloides or dextral Neogloboquadrina pachyderma, which may occur either during the earlier cold phase of the deglaciation or during the Holocene.
+The time distribution of many species does not appear to be linked to surface temperature changes alone: this is the case for Globorotalia truncatulinloides or dextral Neogloboquadrina pachyderma, which may occur either during the earlier cold phase of the deglaciation or during the Holocene.
 This underlines the fact that hydrographic changes as well as eustatic and tectonic sea level changes are important forcing parameters for the biological components.